zainaalq/git-intro-harjoitus/git-basics.md

 #### Using `git rebase` to integrate changes (optional)

-git rebase is a Git command used for modifying the commit history of a branch.
-Unlike git merge, which integrates changes from one branch into another with a new merge commit, git rebase rewrites the commit history by moving or combining commits from one branch onto another.
+`git rebase` is a Git command used for modifying the commit history of a branch.
+Unlike `git merge`, which integrates changes from one branch into another with a new merge commit, `git rebase` rewrites the commit history by moving or combining commits from one branch onto another.
 This can result in a linear, more streamlined commit history.

 Note that rebasing rewrites commit history, which can make it a powerful tool for maintaining a clean and linear history.
 However, it should be used with caution, especially in shared branches, because it can cause confusion and conflicts for other team members if they are also working on the same branch.